-I am a social and public policy researcher at the Faculty of Social Sciences, University of Helsinki and a visiting postgraduate scholar at the Institute for Policy Research (IPR), the University of Bath.
-My doctoral research explores the implications of the digital economy for labour markets, public policy, and taxation.
+I am a social and public policy researcher at the Faculty of Social Sciences, University of Helsinki.
+My doctoral research explores the implications of the digital economy for labour markets and social policy.
 Currently, I am conducting a European level analysis on the social and economic impacts of technological unemployment.
 The research, based on the EUROMOD microsimulation modelling, is part of Horizon2020 research project entitled BEYOND 4.0.
-In addition to my doctoral research, my current research focuses on political feasibility of basic income.
+In addition to my doctoral research, my current research focuses on political feasibility of basic income and Universal Credit.

 Presentation and interview inquiries: ville-veikko.pulkka (at) helsinki.fi.